dnaka91/cargo-hatch/USAGE.md

 The `.hatch.toml` file is the main configuration point of a template and **required** as a marker for the repository (even if it's empty).
 The file itself is excluded from the generated files.

+### Project name

+The project name is taken from `new`/`git`/`local` commands, either provided on the CLI or derived from the current directory.
+It is globally available in each template through the `project_name` variable.

 ### Crate type

 Key: `crate_type`